yuvalchemke/-Hydrophonics---Monitoring-and-Balance-by-detection/README.md

 This project is about making your growing hydrophonics much easier!

-!!!*There is currently a problem with the pH sensor, it is unable to calibrate and remain at a stable value.
+!!!*There is currently a problem with the pH sensor, it is unable to be calibrated.
 After many attempts with different devices from the same model we recommend that you try another model.*!!!